abarb014/nctutorial/README.md

 If you type `nc localhost 32981` you probably will not see anything in the output.
 This is because `netcat` is going to that port, checking if anything is there, and returning.
 It will output what is on that port on the standard output.
 However, if you type `nc -l localhost 32981` it will appear as though your terminal has frozen.
 Let it go!
 It is fine.
 What you told `netcat` to do is to go to port 32981 and wait there until someone or somthing gives it some data.
 As soon as it recieves the data, `netcat` will close.
 Now we can start looking at some optional features of `netcat` as well as some examples to illustrate them.
+As a small side note, if you use `-l` with `netcat` and you do not specify an IP address, it will default to localhost.

 ### Flags